Honesty and Integrity: Associate Appraisers of America

 Appraising is a profession, and appraisers are professionals.
-Requirements to become a licensed appraiser have become more difficult than ever before.
-So it goes without question these days that real estate appraisal can certainly be considered a profession as opposed to a trade.
+The rigors of becoming a licensed appraiser have increased more than ever before.
+So it goes without question in this day and age that real estate appraisal can certainly be considered a profession rather than a trade.
 As with any profession we must follow strict ethical considerations.

-We have quite a few responsibilities as appraisers but first and foremost we answer to our clients.
-Typically, for a normal residential appraisal, the appraiser's client is the lender ordering the appraisal.
-Appraisers have rules and regulations they must follow, including keeping many matters private for their clients a homeowner, if you would like to obtain a copy of an appraisal report, you normally have to get it from your lender.
-Other obligations also include, numerical accuracy depending on the scope of the assignment, attaining and maintaining a particular level of competency and education, and of course, the appraiser must behave in a professional manner.
-Here at Associate Appraisers of America, we take these ethical responsibilities very to heart.
+We have a lot of responsibilities as appraisers but our chief duty is to our clients.
+More often than not, in residential practice, the appraiser's client is the lender ordering the appraisal.
+Appraisers have rules and regulations they must follow, including keeping many matters private for their clients a homeowner, if you desire to obtain a copy of an appraisal report, you generally have to get it through your lender.
+Other obligations also include, accurate figures appropriate to the scope of the report, reaching and keeping an adequate level of competency and education, and of course, the appraiser must behave in a professional manner.
+Maintaining high ethics and client confidentiality is just normal course of business for us at Associate Appraisers of America.

-Associate Appraisers of America has worked hard for its track record for providing competent and ethically superior appraisals.
-To learn more Contact us
+Associate Appraisers of America has worked hard for its reputation for providing competent and ethically superior appraisals.
+Contact us today to learn more.

-There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, sellers and buyers, or others.
-Those third parties normally are listed in the appraisal assignment itself.
-An appraiser's fiduciary responsibility is restricted to those parties who the appraiser is aware of, based on the scope of work or other written parameters of the assignment.
+Appraisers can also have fiduciary obligations to third parties, including homeowners, sellers and buyers, or others.
+Generally the third parties are specifically defined in the appraisal report.
+An appraiser's fiduciary responsibility is restricted to those third parties who the appraiser knows, based on the scope of work or other things in the framework of the order.

-Appraisers also have duties outside of boundaries of with whom we share information For example, appraisers must keep their work files for at least five years - something else Associate Appraisers of America makes a part of their standard routine.
+There are also ethical rules that have nothing to do with whom we share information.
+For example, appraisers must keep their work files for a minimum of five years - something else Associate Appraisers of America diligently adheres to.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be at ease knowing we are going above and beyond to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We diligently follow these rules to the letter which means you can rest easy knowing we are going above and beyond to provide an unbiased determination of the home or property value.